Superquestion64/OneCallAway/chat-app/README.md

 - Join the chat room Africa and now you'll be able to chat
 - Have your friends join the same chat room, Africa, you'll all be able to speak together!

-## Launching Chat App for Devolopment
+## Launching Chat App for Development

 Once switching to chat-app folder <br>
 To start the application just do: <br>
 **npm start**  <br>

-Devolpment mode should begin as normal!
+Development mode should begin as normal!